gitwitorg/react-eval/README.md

 ### Modifying the sandbox template

-If you make any changes inside the sandbox directory, you need to create a new E2B sandbox as follows:
+If you make any changes inside the sandbox directory, you need to create a new E2B sandbox as follows.
+This requires Docker to be installed and running.

 ```bash
 cd sandbox